pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 }
 ```

-For more information see [authenticating users](/docs/channels/server_api/authenticating-users).
+For more information see [authorizing users](/docs/channels/server_api/authorizing-users).

 From the API users point of view the subscription is made the moment that the `subscribe` method is called.
 However, the actual moment within the client library that a `pusher:subscribe` event is triggered depends on the type of channel that is being subscribed to.